Our evidence-based analysis of Ashwagandha features unique references to scientific papers and anecdotal reports.

 Ayurvedic medicine used ashwagandha as a treatment for a startling variety of specific problems, ranging from constipation to snake bite, but it was most typically prescribed to extend longevity, increase sexual function, or help patients recover from other illnesses.
-This tonic capability explains why it is sometimes referred to as Indian ginseng, but in reality, the two plants are completely different.
+This tonic capability explains why it is sometimes referred to as Indian ginseng, but in reality, the two plants are entirely different.

 Benefits and Effects of Ashwagandha

 Much remains to be learned about ashwagandha, but a growing body of research indicates that it’s a safe and effective supplement that has great potential for protecting and enhancing cognitive function as well as general health and well-being.

 Reduce Stress, Anxiety, and Depression

 Ashwagandha is best known to modern users for its documented ability to fight stress and anxiety.

 Clinical trials confirm that ashwagandha has powerful anxiolytic or anti-anxiety effects, capable of reducing both generalized and social anxiety in patients diagnosed with generalized anxiety disorder, but particularly effective in the context of chronic stress.